-One of the larger tentacles inched its way towards her.
-The tip touched her uniform and slowly slithered its way up.
+her uniform and slowly slithered its way up.
 If terror hadn't already paralyzed her, the smell would have made Anastasia vomit.
-Another came from the other side, closer every moment.
-The command came from her brainto fire the gun, but something shortcircuited the thought en route.
+Another came from to fire the gun, but something shortcircuited the thought en route.

 This was a hell of a way to die.